Shaun Micallef's Mad as Hell: Recurring segments and characters

+Played by Stephen Hall.
 Spokesperson (sometimes stylised as "$pokesb0rg") for the Minister for Finance, Mathias Cormann.
 He speaks in a thick Germanic accent in a parody of Arnold Schwarzenegger and Cormann himself, and often seen aggressively chewing on a cigar – in reference to controversy caused when Cormann and Joe Hockey were filmed smoking cigars after delivering the 2014 Federal Budget.
 When asked by Micallef to elaborate on a point made, or is otherwise criticised, he usually responds with "Don't be an economic girly-man" or some variation.
 Cormann himself, presumably in reference to the character, referred to Bill Shorten as an "economic girly-man".